-When you have a goal, project, hobby, etc. that you wish to pursue but not finish, you are more likely to stay motivated by focusing strictly on accumulated progress.
+If you have a goal, project, hobby, etc. that you wish to pursue but not finish, you are more likely to stay motivated by focusing strictly on accumulated progress.
 Figure 2 provides a visual depiction of tracking yourself this way, which I refer to as the just count up approach.

 When to Just Count Up

-You could “just count up” for any personal or professional metric that is important to you.
+As for you, you could “just count up” for any personal or professional metric that is important to you.
 Here are some additional examples:

 - your lifetime earnings

-- the number of books that you have read
+- how many books you have read

 - the number of races or miles that you have run